netgen/local-development-setup/php/README.md

 /usr/local/etc/php/5.6/php.ini
 ```

-Edit each of them nd update it with the following configuration options:
+Edit each of them and update it with the following configuration options:

 ```
 date.timezone = Europe/Zagreb